rclone/rclone/MANUAL.md

 issue an error message `File name disallowed - not uploading` if it attempts to upload one of those file names, but the sync won't fail.

+Some errors may occur if you try to sync copyright-protected files because Dropbox has its own [copyright detector](https://techcrunch.com/2014/03/30/how-dropbox-knows-when-youre-sharing-copyrighted-stuff-without-actually-looking-at-your-stuff/) that prevents this sort of file being downloaded.
+This will return the error `ERROR :
+/path/to/your/file: Failed to copy: failed to open source object: path/restricted_content/.`

 If you have more than 10,000 files in a directory then `rclone purge dropbox:dir` will return the error `Failed to purge: There are too many files involved in this operation`.
 As a work-around do an